sriemer/fix-opensuse-leap-15-upgrade-encrypted-dud/README.md

 Just clone those repositories and use `sudo make install` to install the tools.
 For `mksusecd` install the packages `squashfs` and `createrepo` as well.

+## Applying the DUD from CD/DVD-ROM manually

+For the unlikely case that a CD/DVD-ROM drive is available which is not blocked by the regular installation media, then it is possible to burn the `y2lp15.dud` (e.g. with `Brasero`) to a CD-R or into a `.iso` image.

+The upgrade boot option `dud=disk:/y2lp15.dud` triggers that `linuxrc` is looking for the DUD on all CD/DVD-ROM drives and USB partitions.

+**Note:** Automatic applying is reserved to kernel module DUDs provided by SUSE partners only.
+So often it is better to directly create a new installation ISO together with the DUD with the help of `mksusecd`.

+Tested in affected QEMU/KVM VM with emulated SATA disk + LUKS and second CD-ROM drive.
+Works.